-The Christmas mood during December in Austria
+The Christmas mood during December in Austria – childhood memories

 In Austria, you call the month before Christmas Advent time.
 The word comes from Latin Adventus, which means arrival.
 The arrival of Jesus Christ.

-Four Sundays before Christmas are called Advent Sunday.
+The four Sundays before Christmas are called Advent Sunday.
 Depending on the year, it can also be the last Sunday of November.

-Wreath made of fir branches decorated with ribbons, Christmas tree cones, and four candles.
+The Advent wreath is made of fir branches decorated with ribbons, Christmas tree cones, and four candles.
 These candles will be lit on each Advent Sunday before Christmas.
 Every Sunday, one more candle shines and on Christmas, all four lights are lit.
 The Advent wreath usually decorates the Austrian kitchen or living room table or is a hanging decoration.

-Advent calendar
+The Advent calendar

 Saint Nicholas day – traditional celebration in Austria